Mental Health Initiative

 Explore Other Efforts:

-• CAATCH (Community of Asian American Therapists in Chicagoland)
+Community of Asian American Therapists in Chicagoland - CAATCH

-CAMH is a faith based organization part of the Catalyst Wellness Alliance that specifically works with Asian American counselors and therapists to service Asian American Christians.
-They currently hold a database with Asian American counselors and therapists who have licensure in multiple different states.
+CWA is a nonprofit ministry that empowers AAPI thriving by hosting a nationwide community for pastors, clinicians, academics, denominations, and nonprofits to share learnings, resources, and opportunities.
+They currently hold a database with Asian American counselors and therapists who have licensure in multiple different states in addition to a directory of spiritual directors.
 They also hold a podcast titled Erasing Shame that looks at the intersection of faith and Asian American mental health.
+They also host events on Asian American mental health.

 Lighthouse Counseling Network is a network of Christian counselors in the greater Northern New Jersey region.
 They provide group counseling, individual counseling, family counseling, and workshops and seminars for both pastors and individuals.
 Lighthouse is specifically gospel centered informed by the Christian faith.